alvinwilta/ts-express-boilerplate/README.md

 ------------|-------------|----------------
-config | Constants for server configuration | declaring database url, environment, etc constants | Reusable constants | Declaring constants that'll be used repeatedly middlewares | Express middlewares | req/res preprocessing(?), e.g. jwt/cookie authentication, session validation, etc routes | All API routes | All routes and their respective middleware and callbacks controller | Layer between _HTTP Request_ (or _middleware_) and services | Interface for handling req/res before sending it to worker (services) services | API worker | All necessary operations before/after querying to database, make sure to THROW any errors, logging are optional whether you want to log it on controller or service for better debugging
+config | Constants for server configuration | declaring database url, environment, etc constants | Reusable constants | Declaring constants that'll be used repeatedly middlewares | Express middlewares | for repeated functions on multiple APIs, e.g. jwt/cookie authentication, session validation, etc routes | All API routes | All routes and their respective middleware and callbacks controller | Layer between _HTTP Request_ (or _middleware_) and services | Interface for handling req/res before sending it to worker (services) services | API worker | All necessary operations before/after querying to database, make sure to THROW any errors, logging are optional whether you want to log it on controller or service for better debugging